IvanZ505/runb-notes/docs/os-design/5-file-systems.md

 |           |            |            |           | 10. write |           |           |          |

-#hw root directory required for our fs hw too

-#hw reserve the bitmap!!!!!!!!

 1. Go to the `root` inode, read the contents of the root inode.
 2. Find all and read all the data blocks for the root inode.
 3. Read `foo` inode, going to its data block.